Website icon Xpert.Digital

 In Germany the electricity mix is 47% renewable – @shutterstock | Christos Georghiou

-the Fraunhofer Institute for Solar Energy Systems, 47 percent of the electricity generated in Germany this year comes from renewable sources.
-Up to and including mid-July, wind and solar systems in this country produced almost 100 terawatt hours (TWh) of electricity.
-For comparison: For lignite and hard coal it was 84 TWh.
-According to a report by the Handelsblatt , the share of coal-fired power plants in German electricity generation fell surprisingly sharply in the first half of the year.
-“Wind, solar and even gas systems are displacing hard coal-fired power plants from the market on a large scale, but increasingly also lignite plants.”
+Fraunhofer Institute for Solar Energy Systems, 47 percent of the electricity generated in Germany will come from renewable sources in the current year.
+Up to and including mid-July, wind and solar systems in Germany produced almost 100 terawatt hours (TWH) electricity.
+For comparison: With brown and hard coal it was 84 TWh.
+According to a report by the Handelsblatt, the proportion of coal -fired power plants in German electricity generation in the first half of the year has surprisingly dropped.
+"Wind, solar and even gas systems displaced hard coal power plants on a large scale from the market, but increasingly also brown coal systems."

 You can find more infographics at Statista